 In August 2015 a dive team consisting of volunteers from the Diving with a Purpose (DWP) Maritime Archaeology Program and maritime archaeologists from the National Oceanic and Atmospheric Administration (NOAA) Thunder Bay National Marine Sanctuary mapped the site and wreckage of 2nd Lt.
 Moody’s accident, identifying his plane from pieces still intact from his instrument panel.
 Recently DWP and NOAA recovered artifacts from 2nd Lt.
 Moody’s site for a memorial exhibition in the National Tuskegee Airmen Museum in Detroit.

 Our Tuskegee Airmen Memorial Campaign will fund the design and installation of a memorial recognizing the bravery, conviction, patriotism and sacrifice of the Tuskegee Airmen that died in service to their country, culminating in an unveiling ceremony in the Flag Plaza along the beautiful St Clair River in Port Huron.
-Activities will be held August 27 - 29, 2020.
-The memorial unveiling ceremony will be held on August 29, 2020.
+Due to the COVID-19 pandemic, activities will be re-scheduled to August 26 - 28, 2021.
+The memorial unveiling ceremony will be held on August 28, 2021.

 Please help us in our mission to recognize them as the patriots they were.
 You can make your tax-deductible donation online or send a check by mail payable to 'Diving With a Purpose' to 1309 Jackson Street, Nashville, TN 37208.